Probely/farcaster-onprem-agent/README.md

   (IP is assigned via DHCP).
   The SSH server accepts connections from private IP address ranges only (see which ones below).
-  This is done to mitigate compromises by SSH botnets, if an unconfigured Agent VM is accidentally exposed to the Internet.
+  This is done to mitigate potential compromises of unconfigured agent VMs.

   The allowed SSH client IP ranges are:

     * `10.0.0.0/8`